Ceoptera: Palaeoecology

 Known remains of Ceoptera are found in the Kilmaluag Formation, part of the Great Estuarine Group and dating to the Bathonian age of the Jurassic period, around 166.1 million years ago.
-Specifically, Ceoptera is found in the vertebrate beds of the southern, argillaceous mud and limestone dominated section of the formation.
-During the Bathonian, it would have represented a freshwater or low-salinity closed lagoon ecosystem near the ocean fed by meteoric waters, with sediments delivered by surrounding rivers.
-The lagoon would have been shallow, and expanded and dried out with the passage of wet and dry seasons.
+Specifically, Ceoptera is found in the vertebrate beds of the southern, argillaceous mud and limestone-dominated section of the formation.
+During the Bathonian, the formation would have represented a freshwater or low-salinity closed lagoon ecosystem near the ocean fed by meteoric waters, with sediments delivered by surrounding rivers.
+The lagoon would have been shallow, expanding and drying out with the passage of wet and dry seasons.
 During these dry periods, mudflats would have been exposed.
 The preservation of vertebrate fossils in these beds is characterized by a distinct black colour, as seen in Ceoptera.
 This ecosystem is distinct from that found in other sections of the Great Estuarine Group, which are saltwater in nature.
 As represented in a higher layer, the lagoon would eventually more permanently dry out into an exposed supralittoral ecosystem which was significantly more barren than the vertebrate beds.